 - Memcached is just a key or value store and cannot perform query over the data or iterate over the contents to extract information

-Containerized datacenters: Containerized datacenters are the packages that contain consistent set of servers, network components and storage delivered to large warehouse kind of facilities.
+Containerized data centers: Containerized data centers are the packages that contain a consistent set of servers, network components, and storage delivered to large warehouse kind of facilities.
 Here each deployment is relatively unique.

 8. How is DevOps different from Agile / SDLC?

-You can summarize by saying Agile software development methodology focuses on the development of software but DevOps on the other hand is responsible for development as well as deployment of the software in the safest and most reliable way possible.
+You can summarize by saying Agile software development methodology focuses on the development of software but DevOps, on the other hand, is responsible for development as well as the deployment of the software in the safest and most reliable way possible.
 Here’s a blog that will give you more information on the evolution of DevOps.

-9. Does this change affect all the components of Puppet?
+9. Does this change affect all the components of a Puppet?

-As part of this change, we’re also changing the license of the Facter system inventory tool to Apache.
-This change will take effect with Facter version 1.6.0, and earlier versions of Facter will remain licensed under the GPLv2 license.
+Answer: As part of this change, we’re also changing the license of the Factor system inventory tool to Apache.
+This change will take effect with Factor version 1.6.0, and earlier versions of Factor will remain licensed under the GPLv2 license.
 This change will bring the licensing of Puppet’s two key components into alignment.

 10. Which scripting language is most important for a DevOps engineer?

-- Software development and Operational automation requires programming.
+- Software development and Operational automation require programming.
 In terms of scripting

 - Next, if you are using Puppet or Chef it’s worth learning Ruby which is relatively easy to learn, and so many of the automation tools have been specifically with it.

-- Java has a huge impact in IT backend, although it has a limited spread across Operations.
+- Java has a huge impact on IT backend, although it has a limited spread across Operations.

 11. What are the advantages of DevOps?